enricozanardo/wall-e/scripts/README.md

 - Training uses the `tiny_stories_sample.json` dataset by default.
 - By default, training uses 4000 stories from the dataset, but this can be customized with the `--stories` parameter.
 - Memory optimization provides better performance on machines with limited memory bandwidth.
 - When using larger batch sizes, consider increasing the number of curriculum examples to ensure proper level advancement.
+- If you encounter thread deadlocks during training, increase the `--watchdog-timeout` and `--data-threads` values.
+- For large datasets, always use `--auto-resize-vocab` to handle unexpected vocabulary growth.